What Are A Narcissist's Weak Points? Here Are 10 Of Them

 Last updated by Katie M.

-People with narcissistic tendencies may like to believe that they are invincible and have everything together, but that could not be any further from the truth.
-These individuals do have frailties that all essentially stem from their huge egos, need for control and lack of confidence.
+People with narcissistic tendencies may like to believe that they are invincible and have everything together, but that couldn’t be further from the truth.
+These individuals have frailties, and they all stem from their huge egos, need for control, and lack of confidence.
+Understanding their weaknesses can help you protect yourself and navigate relationships with these complex personalities.

 1) Poor listening skills

-The biggest narcissistic weak point I want to focus on is listening skills.
-The only opinion someone with this personality disorder will listen to is their own.
-Now, these folks love listening to the sound of their own voice and almost never give other people the chance to speak up and share their thoughts.
-Their lack of willingness to listen combined with their oppressive nature means that they are impossible to open up to or share things with, because they simply don’t care enough to accord the time to listen.
+The biggest weakness of a narcissist is their inability to listen.
+Narcissists love the sound of their own voice and rarely give others the chance to speak or share their thoughts.
+Their lack of willingness to listen, combined with their oppressive nature, makes it nearly impossible to open up to them.
+They simply don’t care enough to give others the time or attention they deserve.

 >>> Can a narcissist change?
 Find out here